Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Lambda Calculus and Metatheory

 \begin{corollary}[Uniqueness of $\beta$-Normal Form] If\/ $ \Gamma ^{\position{ \gamma } } \vdash \bmttnt{M_{{\mathrm{1}}}} \hasType \bmttnt{A}$, then $\bmttnt{M_{{\mathrm{1}}}}$ has a unique normal form with respect to\/ $ \Rightarrow_{\beta}^{ \gamma } $. \end{corollary}

-In order to confirm strong normalization, it suffices to reduce it to strong normalization of simply typed lambda-calculus, which is a common technique in modal lambda-calculi~\cite{book/MartiniM96, journals/jacm/Davies17}.
-Instead, we proved it directly by using the method of \emph{reducibility}, which can be found in Appendix.
+In order to confirm strong normalization, it suffices to reduce it to strong normalization of simply typed lambda calculus, which is a common technique in modal lambda-calculi~\cite{book/MartiniM96, journals/jacm/Davies17}.
 Finally, we confirm canonicity and the subformula property.